 Things To Do In Hersonissos, Crete With Kids

-The Greek islands are perfect for families.
-Hersonissos, Crete comprises the areas of Episkopi, Gouves, Hersonissos and Malia.
+The Greek islands are incredibly family friendly.
+The town of Hersonissos, Crete (often referred to Chersonissos) comprises the areas of Episkopi, Gouves, Hersonissos and Malia.
 It is 26km from the capital Heraklion and only 20km from the airport – making it a very easy journey for families who prefer a quick airport transfer.
 The popular, bustling central area offers several beaches, a plethora of restaurants, bars, clubs, cafes; shops selling local handicrafts (try the olive oil based soaps), and also all the practical items and souvenirs you may need.
 Dotted in between are local supermarkets full of colourful fruit, baby essentials (such as nappies), milk, suntan lotion and nik-naks.
 Just behind the main strip is a promenade lined with beachfront restaurants and bars where you can take a gentle stroll to the harbour and admire the aquamarine Aegean sea glistening in the sun.

-If you want to skip to certain areas of this post – just click on the below links.
+If you want to skip to certain areas of the top things to do in Crete – just click on the below links.
 Accomodation suggestions (including some all inclusive and also boutique hotels) are at the end of this post.
+If you are looking for a Crete itinerary with kids – see here

 Is Hersonissos Good for Families?

-I’ll let you be the judge of that when you see all you can do and all the places to go in Hersonissos!
+There are plenty of things to do in child friendly Crete and Hersonissos is no exception!
+I’ll let you be the judge of that when you see all you can do and all the places to go in the area!

 Activities in Hersonissos, Crete With Kids

 CretAquarium is an important aquarium for the area as it provides research and expertise in the species and ecosystems of the Mediterranean.
 The staff are passionate about the care and research and do not allow any mammals to be resident there.
 Sea turtles are not usually there permanently – but are temporarily hosted after injuries and then set free.
 However, two ended up staying for their own survival (one kept coming in after eating plastic six times!)
-It is a great place to explore the underwater world or to escape the heat of the day, let little ones wonder at the colourful sights or even escape a rare rainy day.
+It is a great place to explore the underwater world or to escape the heat of the day, let little ones wonder at the colourful sights.
+Or even visit to escape the weather – making it one of the top things to do in Crete on a rare rainy day

 We marvelled at the Sand Tiger Sharks and how effortlessly they moved around.
 Looking at the skeletons, we could see the many layers of teeth they have, and why their grip is so ferocious.